IDPF/epubtestweb/development-notes.md

 Permissions
 ======
 Each user can add a reading system and evaluate it.
-Users can view all entries but may only edit their own.
+Reading systems have visibility states: public, owner-only, and members-only Admin users can access anything.

-TODO: Do we need 'admin' users, who can edit everything?
+Admins are the only ones who can set public visibility.

 Autosaving
 =====